jbirkenmaier/Bullet-Journal-Application/README.md

 -attempt to integrate the possibility to save and load data.
 I discovered that there are some issues about the structure of my code, especially with handeling the data.
 These will be resolved soon.

 15.04.2024: <br>
 -Saving and loading data is now possible.
 The entered data is stored automatically.
-The next feature I want to integrate will be the option to delete data.
+The next feature I want to integrate will be the option to delete data. <br>
 -Temporarily removed the "Add activity" button as it seemed to cause some issues.

 Further goals: <br>